openstack-archive/fuel-docs/pages/pre-install-guide/0030-pre-installation-checklist.rst

 | the Fuel server from your PC).                         |              |
 +--------------------------------------------------------+--------------+

-.. note:: You needd this for VLAN Manager or Quantum VLAN mode, where tagged ports are required.
+.. note:: * You need tagged ports in order to use Nova-network VLAN Manager or
+          Neutron with VLAN segmentation.

-If you checked all the boxes in the above table, you are ready to deploy Mirantis Openstack with Fuel.
+If you checked all the boxes in the above table, you are ready to deploy Mirantis OpenStack with Fuel.